 Xiangming Chen has been serving as the founding Dean and Director of the Center for Urban and Global Studies (CUGS) at Trinity College since July 1, 2007.
 Chen leads CUGS in developing and strengthening meaningful and synergistic linkages of teaching, research, and service in urban and global studies, broadly defined, between Trinity’s academic programs and its various forms of experiential learning on campus, in Hartford, and globally.

 A native of Beijing, China, Chen graduated from Beijing Foreign Studies University and received his Ph.D. in Sociology from Duke University.
 From 1989 to 2007, he served as Assistant to Full Professor of Sociology with adjunct appointments in Political Science and Urban Planning and Policy at the University of Illinois at Chicago where he also directed the International Studies, Asian Studies, and Sociology graduate programs.
 He also holds the positions of Distinguished Guest Professor at Fudan University in Shanghai, Adjunct Professor at the Graduate School of Shanghai Academy of Social Sciences, Honorary Research Fellow at the Institute for Urban Studies of Beijing Academy of Social Sciences, and the IC2 Institute at the University of Texas at Austin.
 Chen has served on the editorial board of the journal City & Community and is currently on the international advisory board of Journal of Borderlands Studies.
 He was elected to and served as President of the North American Chinese Sociologists Association during 1998-2000 and on the Council for the Community and Urban Sociology Section of the American Sociological Association during 2002-2005.
-He is serving as a Visiting Professor of Sociology at Yale University in spring 2013.
+He served as a Visiting Professor of Sociology at Yale University in spring 2013.